AidanTilgner/Simple-Agent/tests/tests.md

 **Create a script**
 Can you create a script (preferably js) that can fetch the html from a website and output it to a new file, with the filename containing a timestamp and url name?
 Also, please create this in a new directory called test_scripts.

+**Modify a React File**
+Can you please check out the playground/ContactsAndOrganization.js file and swap the contact links and info?